 2. the condenser and compressor, enclosed in a weather-resistant metal cabinet outdoors

-With packaged air conditioning, the evaporator, compressor, and condenser are all to be found in a single cabinet, which may also contain a gas furnace or electric heating coils.
+With packaged air conditioning units, the evaporator, compressor, and condenser are all to be found in a single cabinet, which may also contain a gas furnace or electric heating coils.
 The cabinet is usually installed outdoors, on the home’s roof, or a concrete slab at the foundation level.

 Packaged AC is great for small buildings since it is a space saver.
 It’s also simpler to install.